CSituma/CSituma/README.md

 - 🌱 I’m currently learning Laravel.
 - 👯 I’m looking to collaborate on React and Node Projects

-- 🤔 Hire me as a JavaScript Developer?
+- 🤔 Hire me as a JavaScript Developer!

 - 📫 How to reach me: cnsituma@gmail.com